AlexandertheGreat491/Team-Profile-Generator/README.md

 ## Installation

 Please access the [Public GitHub repostiory](https://github.com/AlexandertheGreat491/Team-Profile-Generator) for this project and clone the code to you local computer to install the application.

+Please view the [Team-Profile-Generator-App-Walkthrough](https://vimeo.com/725794910) video to see how the app is supposed to function.

 ## Usage